 You should end up with a directory having the same name as the zipped egg (complete with .egg extension) and containing its uncompressed contents.

-Trac also searches for plugins installed in the shared plugins directory (since 0.10); see TracIni#GlobalConfiguration.
-This is a convenient way to share the installation of plugins across several, but not all, environments.
+Trac also searches for globally installed plugins (since 0.10), see TracIni#GlobalConfiguration.

 From source

 easy_install makes installing from source a snap.
 Just give it the URL to either a Subversion repository or a tarball/zip of the source: